Garden Shows and Events

 Garden Festival at Ladew Gardens is the most anticipated specialty plant, antiques and garden ornament sale in the region, featuring more than 45 unique vendors from throughout the Eastern Seaboard.
 Please reserve tickets in advance.

 This spring there is an array of lectures, workshops and opportunities to explore at Historic London Town.
-The annual plant sale returns in 2022 , featuring an emphasis on plants hardy to zone 7a and 7b found in London Town’s horticultural collections.
+The annual plant sale features an emphasis on plants hardy to zone 7a and 7b found in London Town’s horticultural collections.

 Celebrate Spring at Willow Oak Flower & Herb Farm.
 Enjoy the wonderful attributes of herbs and start your spring gardening.
 They will have samples of teas and bite-size treats made with the farm's seasoning blend plus informative demos and and herb class at 11:00am.